 There is a good selection of ways to get to Mersing.
 There is no airport in Mersing.
 The most popular way to get to Mersing is by bus.
 The bus ticket can be bought online.

-Melaka to Mersing: There is a bus services from Melaka(Melaka Sentral)to Mersing.
-It takes about four to five hours, with departures in the morning, afternoon and evening.
+Melaka to Mersing: There are bus services from Melaka(Melaka Sentral)to Mersing.
+It takes about four to five hours, with departures in the morning, afternoon, and evening.

 Kuala Lumpur to Mersing: From Kuala Lumpur it takes about 5 to 6 hours.

-The cost can vary depending on where you are travelling from and off course the driver.
+The cost can vary depending on where you are traveling from and off course the driver.

-Mersing has a decent variety of guest houses, hostels and hotels.
-Here are a few places to check out and give you an idea of what is available in Mersing if you are planning to visit Mersing.
+Mersing has a limited supply of guest houses, hostels, and hotels.
+Here are a few places to give you an idea of what is available if you are planning to visit Mersing Malaysia.

-Rating 8.6, Prices start from $19 for Double room
+Rating 8.6, Prices start from $19 for a double room

-MG Hotel is located in Mersing and is 12 minutes walk from the beach.
 This 3-star Japanese-style business hotel has air-conditioned rooms with a private bathroom.
-The accommodation offers a 24-hour front desk, a shuttle service, room service and free WiFi.
+The accommodation offers a 24-hour front desk, a shuttle service, room service, and free WiFi.

 Inari Hostel & Guesthouse

-Rating 8.9, Prices start from $10 for a Bed in 10-Bed Dormitory Room
+Rating 8.9, Prices start from $10 for a bed in a 10-bed dormitory room

-Rooms are fitted with air-conditioning, a flat-screen cable TV and a work desk.
-The private bathroom is fitted with hot-shower facilities.
+Singstay Guesthouse offers rooms fitted with air conditioning, a flat-screen cable TV, and a work desk.
+The private bathroom is fitted with hot shower facilities.
 USB sockets are available in the spacious living area.
+Plus free WiFi.

 And that’s it for now!
-I’d love to know if this guide on the things to do in Mersing Malaysia has helped you.
-Let me know if you have any questions and let me know if you go too.
+I’d love to know if this guide on things to do in Mersing Malaysia has helped you.
+Let me know if you have any questions and let me know if there is more to add.